 Walang Pasok: Class suspensions on July 23 due to 'Carina'

-MANILA, Philippines — Several local government units (LGUs) and institutions have declared class cancellations for Tuesday due to Typhoon Carina (international name: Gaemi).
+MANILA, Philippines — Several local government units (LGUs) and academic institutions have declared class cancelations for Tuesday due to Typhoon Carina (international name: Gaemi).

 Carina, which went from a Severe Tropical Storm, intensified into a typhoon on Monday and is drifting over the Philippine Sea.